-Work commissioned by Michelle Yim
+Work commissioned, developed and performed by Michelle Yim

 The Ballad of Mulan

 Don't expect a fluffy, magical Disney tale here, this Mulan is visceral.
 She is a warrior, a fighter, a woman who survived in a very male world for ten years without discovery.
 There is no perfect make-up, no singing animals, just a gritty story of a soldier.
 For ten long years she fought for the Chinese Empire, disguised as a man, but now the fighting is coming to an end, one last battle and she will be going home – but can she return to her old life, become a woman again.
 A search for identity in a violent world.